 So, when you come to Sanibel Island, what is the best way to spot dolphins?
 Here are some tips:

-1. Take a dolphin watching tour.
-To your advantage, dolphin tour operators are often “locals” who know the most likely places and times for observing dolphins.
-Watching from a boat gives you a unique vantage point and may afford up-close viewing as the creatures approach the boat to investigate or even jump in the boat’s wake!
-You’ll have many choices for selecting a dolphin tour operator; if you’re staying at the Island Inn on Sanibel, ask us for a recommendation
+1. Take a Dolphin Watching Tour: To your advantage, dolphin tour operators are often “locals” who know the best times and places for dolphin watching.
+Watching from a boat gives you a unique vantage point and may afford the opportunity for up-close viewing as a dolphin pod may approach the boat to investigate or even jump in the boat’s wake!
+Go the front desk to get a recommendation on the many choices for selecting a dolphin tour operator.

-2. Get up early.
-Even if you are a night owl by nature, we always encourage guests to experience sunrise on the beach.
+2. Get Up Early: Even if you are a night owl by nature, we encourage guests to experience the sunrise on the beach.
 The early morning hours are also when you are most likely to see groups of dolphins feeding just offshore, cruising up and down the beach.
 Sightings, although common are less prevalent later in the day.

-4. Use binoculars.
-Although people imagine they’re going to step into the water and frolic with dolphins, it generally doesn’t happen that way with wild dolphin populations such as are found along the Sanibel Island shoreline.
-Most of the time, you are going to spot the animals moving offshore – a pair of binoculars can help bring the action in closer, safely!
+4. Use Binoculars: Although people imagine they’re going to step into the water and frolic with dolphins, it generally doesn’t happen that way with wild dolphin populations found along the Sanibel Island shoreline.
+Most of the time, you are going to spot a dolphin pod moving offshore – a pair of binoculars can help bring the action in closer, safely!

-5. Go where the fish are.
-Areas on Sanibel’s shoreline that provide our dolphin friends an abundant meal and a reason to stick around, such as Blinds Pass and Lighthouse Point, are great locations to enhance your chances of seeing these majestic animals.
+5. Go Where The Fish Are: Areas on Sanibel’s shoreline that provide our dolphin friends a meal and a reason to stick around, such as Blinds Pass and Lighthouse Point, are great locations to enhance your chances of seeing these majestic animals.

-Luckily, the dolphin (Tursiops truncatus) is plentiful in the Gulf of Mexico and is easy for us to observe since it swims near the surface (it is a mammal and must surface to breathe).
+Luckily, dolphins (Tursiops truncatus) are plentiful in the Gulf of Mexico and it’s easy to observe them since they swim near the surface (they are mammals and must surface to breathe).
 Standing on the shore or wading out into the surf will often provide the simplest vantage point.
 Be safe, and enjoy watching dolphins from the Island Inn on Sanibel Island!